English, Secondary Education

 You will have the opportunity to participate in a variety of activities.
 Many English majors enhance their writing skills by writing for The Spectator, the campus newspaper.
 You may also submit your creative writing to Motif, Concordia's annual creative arts journal.
 The English Club sponsors trips to plays or readings in Chicago, as well as on-campus events and post-show discussions.

 Many students who are preparing to be English teachers take a job as a tutor in the campus Writing Center.
-Other upper-level students serve as supplemental instructors in a section of Basic Writing.
+Other upper-level students serve as supplemental instructors in a section of College Writing or as peer mentors for the Noetic Experience, CUC's freshmen experience courses.
 The diverse Chicago area also provides opportunities for observing many kinds of classrooms and for student teaching in different kinds of schools, parochial and public.